 In Queensland, the Richmond birdwing is listed as vulnerable, sharing the same conservation status (at least within the South East Queensland Bioregion) as the koala.
 Since 1900, community-based and research-guided projects have concentrated on cultivating and planting sufficient food plants to offset the losses incurred through habitat destruction.

-In NSW, the Richmond birdwing is listed as ‘of concern’.
+In New South Wales, the Richmond birdwing is listed as ‘of concern’.

-In 1989, the first practical steps to recover the Richmond Birdwing were taken by Bob Moffat, a NSW National Parks and Wildlife Service Ranger based at Alstonville.
-The program by CSIRO Double Helix Science Club and later the Richmond Birdwing Recovery Network, now operating as one of Wildlife Queensland’s programs, continue to build on these initial recovery efforts.
+In 1989, the first practical steps to recover the Richmond Birdwing were taken by Bob Moffat, a New South Wales National Parks and Wildlife Service Ranger based at Alstonville.
+The program by CSIRO Double Helix Science Club and later the Richmond Birdwing Conservation Network (RBCN), now operating as one of Wildlife Queensland’s programs, continue to build on these initial recovery efforts.

 |Larva of Richmond birdwing butterfly||Richmond birdwing larva preparing to pupate||Newly formed pupa of Richmond birdwing butterfly||Newly emerged female Richmond birdwing butterfly|